North Dakota Water Quality at a Glance

 Fargo Water Quality

-Comprehensive analysis of Fargo’s water system, which draws from the Red River of the North and serves the state’s largest metropolitan area.
-Includes information on treatment processes, quality monitoring, and infrastructure serving over 125,000 residents.
+Comprehensive analysis of Fargo’s water system, which draws from the Red River of the North upstream of the Hector International Airport Air National Guard base.
+Fargo serves the state’s largest metropolitan area and maintains low PFAS detections after treatment, with ongoing monitoring and infrastructure upgrades in 2025–2026.

 Bismarck Water Quality

-Detailed assessment of Bismarck’s water utility system, covering water quality testing, source protection from the Missouri River, and compliance with emerging contaminant regulations in North Dakota’s capital city.
+Detailed assessment of Bismarck’s water utility system, covering water quality testing, source protection from the Missouri River, lead service line replacement status, and PFAS compliance in North Dakota’s capital city.
+Bismarck’s treated water has historically shown PFAS detections below quantifiable limits.

 Frequently Asked Questions

-Is North Dakota’s tap water safe to drink?
+Is North Dakota’s tap water safe to drink in 2026?

 What about PFAS contamination in North Dakota?